avinashbhat/avinashbhat.github.io/src/pages/blog/collaboration-for-quality.md

 How does collaboration benefit quality?
 It is through an iterative collaborative process, where there is synthesis and then there is a discovery and then back to synthesis so on.

-**Collaboration develops shared standards by synthesizing different perspectives on what quality looks like.** Originally, the developer did not start with clear standards.
+##### Collaboration develops shared standards by synthesizing different perspectives on what quality looks like.
+ Originally, the developer did not start with clear standards.
 During reviews, different preferences towards code reveal themselves, like descriptive variable names or inline comments and so on.
-Over time, these preferences synthesize into team conventions, not because any individual preference was "correct," rather there is a negotiation and a shared agreement.
+Over time, these preferences synthesize into team conventions, <span class="sidenote-ref" data-content="When something is the sidenote content, this is something that is interesting">But this is something that is great!</span> not because any individual preference was "correct," rather there is a negotiation and a shared agreement.
 Once this gets validated, then it is shared across an organization or a community.